ev3dev/lms-hacker-tools/EV3/README.md

 ### Status

-* Currently works with Wi-Fi only.
+* Currently works with Wi-Fi and USB only.
 * All opcodes for direct commands are implemented.
 * Only a few system commands are implemented.